 If insufficient airflow doesn’t seem to be the problem, then another problem is causing your AC freeze.
 If this is what’s happening, merely defrosting it won’t take care of the trouble.
 The evaporator coil will possibly continually freeze unless you fix the underlying problem.
 Contact an HVAC specialist to address problems with your air conditioner, which can include:

 - Refrigerant leak: AC units keep using refrigerant, so it shouldn’t run low.
 Insufficient refrigerant is a sign of a leak somewhere.
 Only a pro can pinpoint the leak, mend it, and recharge the air conditioner to the appropriate level.

 - Grimy evaporator coil: If dust accumulates on the coil, air can’t get to it, and it’s likely to freeze.

 - Nonfunctional blower: A faulty motor or unbalanced fan might stop airflow over the evaporator coil.

-The next time your AC freezes up, call on the NATE-certified technicians at Service Experts Heating & Air Conditioning to repair the trouble.
+The next time your AC freezes up, call on the ACE-certified technicians at Service Experts Heating & Air Conditioning to repair the trouble.
 We have years of experience helping homeowners check their air conditioners, and we’re sure we can get things running again quickly.
 Contact us at 303-647-5749 to schedule air conditioning repair in Longmont with us right away.

 *Not applicable to the Advantage Program.
 See your signed Advantage Program agreement for full details and exclusions.
 100% Satisfaction Guarantee is subject to certain restrictions and limitations as set forth in the applicable Terms and Conditions.